 The purpose of this paper is to explore the main determinants of growth in small and medium sized enterprises (SMEs) in Central and Eastern Europe.
-The important role played by SMEs in the economic development of Central and Eastern European (CEE) countries has attracted the recent attention of academics and policymakers but remains relatively unexplored.
-Empirical research has suggested that firm growth is determined not only by the traditional characteristics of size and age but also by other firm-specific factors such as indebtedness, internal financing, future growth opportunities, process and product innovation, and organisational changes.
-Although growth in manufacturing and service SMEs in transition economies is well explained by the traditional firm characteristics of size and age, there is no empirical evidence concerning what other specific factors may be associated with SME growth and performance in these countries.
-Using a panel dataset of 560 fast growing small and medium enterprises from six transition economies we find that firm size when measured by firm total assets can explain to a large extent the growth in SMEs in these countries.
-When size is proxied by a firm's number of employees the observed effect is marginal.
-Firm specific characteristics such as leverage, current liquidity, future growth opportunities, internally generated funds, and factor productivity are found to be important factors in determining a firm's growth and performance.
-Age and ownership do not seem to be able to explain firm growth.
-The results of our empirical study have also some policy implications: we argue that governments in transition economies need to pay an increased attention to small and medium sized enterprises and try to create a business environment that will be beneficial for SME development.
+The empirical research has suggested that firm growth is determined not only by the traditional characteristics of size and age but also by other firm-specific factors such as indebtedness, internal financing, future growth opportunities, process and product innovation, and organisational changes.
+No empirical evidence has been provided so far on which of these determining factors are associated with SMEs growth and performance in transition economies.
+Using a panel dataset of 560 fast growing small and medium enterprises from six transition economies we find evidence that firm size and age can explain to a large extend the growth in SMEs in these countries.
+Firm-specific characteristics such as short-term liquidity, internally generated funds, and factor productivity are found to be important factors in determining a firm's growth and performance.
+Economy-wide factors such as inflation and corporate income tax rate (but not gross domestic product) seem to have a significant role in explaining SMEs' growth in transition economies.